 What is service-learning?

 Service-learning integrates meaningful community service with instruction and reflection in order to enrich the learning experience, teach civic responsibility, and strengthen our communities.
 CED has been a campus leader in developing and testing global service-learning programs concentrating on issues of sustainability, low impact tourism, erosion control, outdoor recreation, and civic leadership.

 Service-Learning at CED

-CED has several approved service-learning courses at the undergradate and graduate level.
-Click on course number for full description.
+CED has several approved service-learning courses at the undergraduate and graduate

 |Course #||Course Name||Offered|